 - Foster a healthy and safe environment that supports academic training initiatives, sea worthiness and all regimental activity.

 - Ensure that the medical staff is optimally trained to support and enhance our mission.

-The Department of Health Services (DHS) is responsible for the overall management of the Midshipmen medical care, dental care and Midshipmen emergency services.
-DHS works to help Midshipmen maintain all medical standards for United States Coast Guard Licensing and United States Naval Commissioning requirements.
-DHS provides care to meet all the standards as set forth in The Code of Federal Regulations, 46 C.F.R. §310.56 which dictates the continuing requirement for USMMA Midshipmen to meet the standards set forth in Department of Defense Instruction 6130.03, Medical Standards for Appointment, Enlistment, or Induction in the Military Services.
+The Department of Midshipmen Health and Emergency Medical Services (DMHES) is responsible for the overall management of the Midshipmen medical care, dental care and Midshipmen emergency services.
+DMHES works to help Midshipmen maintain all medical standards for United States Coast Guard Licensing and United States Naval Commissioning requirements.
+DMHES provides care to meet all the standards as set forth in The Code of Federal Regulations, 46 C.F.R. §310.56 which dictates the continuing requirement for USMMA Midshipmen to meet the standards set forth in Department of Defense Instruction 6130.03, Medical Standards for Appointment, Enlistment, or Induction in the Military Services.

-Located in Patten Health Clinic, DHS provides medical and dental care for Midshipmen at no charge.
-The staff is comprised of A Health Care Administrator, board certified Physicians, fully trained and credentialed Physicians Assistants, a Registered Nurse, Nutritionist, Dental Hygienist, a Clinical Psychologist, a Counselor and medically trained office support personnel.
+Located in The Patten Health Clinic Building, DMHES provides medical and dental care for Midshipmen at no charge.
+The staff is comprised of A Health Care Administrator; board certified Physicians, fully trained and credentialed Physicians Assistants, a Registered Nurse, Nutritionist, Dental Hygienist, a Clinical Psychologist, a Counselor and medically trained office support personnel.
 Key services include:

-- Patten Health Clinic is well prepared to handle Midshipman Medical Coverage needs including:
+- Midshipmen Health Services is well prepared to handle Midshipmen Medical Coverage needs including:

 - Midshipman Counseling and Personal Development services

 - Access to a full range of referral services

 - Sea Year Physicals and medical qualifications for obtaining Merchant Mariner documents and licensing.